Fraticss/Linear_FEM_Static_Analysis/README.md

 ### Script 01: Mesh Generation (`01_gmsh_mesh.py`)

-Generates a tetrahedral mesh from the 3D model and visualizes it using both Gmsh and PyVista.
+Generates a tetrahedral mesh from the 3D model and visualizes it using PyVista.

 - **Edit the following lines:**
   ```python